bitovi/testee/README.md

 Run `test.html` in the `/var/www/app/` folder using Safari:

-> `testee --root /var/www/app/ --browser safari test.html`
+> `testee --root /var/www/app/ --browsers safari test.html`

 Run `tests/qunit.html` with PhantomJS from the current folder, use port `8080` instead of `3996` and use the `Spec` reporter which prints more detailed test results: